A248/CitieSworld/Convention.md

 When an amendment/clause is ratified by a specific Convention member, that Convention member may rescind his/her ratification within 24 hours of approving such clause/amendment.

+**Immigration**

+All players not recognised by the Convention are considered barred from entry to the world by default.
+At any time for any reason, any Court member may approve the entrance of an unrecognised player into the world.
+At this point, the player is recognised as an unverified commoner, with the following rights: the player is permitted to act on claimed land as specified by landlords and to travel freely, including by flying, unless barred by landlord's command.

+Unverified commoners are recognised as verified commoners once 2 Court members consent to their verification.
+Verified commoners inherit the privileges of unverified commoners.
+Additionally, they may claim land with the approval of 70% of Court members and file lawsuits.

 **Rights and Legal Principles**

 Everyone has the right to freedom of speech.